Top nine first home buyer mistakes

 Job hoppingIn order to secure a home loan, you’ll need to demonstrate you can make regular mortgage repayments.
 Ideally, you want to prove to the lender that you have a steady income, genuine savings, clear credit history, minimal debts and a stable employment.
 If you have a history of changing jobs frequently you may find it harder to be approved for a loan.

 Not getting pre-approvalOnce you have an idea on how much you can borrow, chat to a lending specialist about conditional pre-approval for a home loan.
 Securing pre-approval clarifies your borrowing power, what your repayments will be and helps you search for a house within your budget.
-Pre-approval is free and valid for up to three months which gives you plenty of time and confidence to find your dream first home.
+Pre-approval is free and valid for up to 90 days, which gives you plenty of time and confidence to find your dream first home.

 House hunting outside of your budgetMany first home buyers jump straight into attending house inspections before doing their research on the local housing market.
 Once you have pre-approval look for properties in suburbs that suit your requirements.
 Your lender will be able to provide free property reports and suburb insight reports.
 Use this as it will give you the same information as the real estate agent which will give you the chance to make a more informed decision.